z--m-n/urbisphere-dm/docs/example_automation.md

 ## Schedule

-Example of multiple scheduled user units, active for AWS, DWL and ALC systems in multiple campaigns.
-Those services can be individually started, stopped and reviewed.
+Example of multiple scheduled user units, active for the productions of AWS, DWL and ALC systems in multiple campaigns.
+Timers and services can be individually started, stopped and reviewed.

 ```bash
 $ systemctl --user list-timers